 Stuff I try to do:

-Eat lots of fruits and vegetables.
-I’m not going to tell you a specific amount because everyone is a different size, and “lots” for a 6-feet tall adult would be very different from “lots” for an 3-feet tall youth.
+- Eat lots of fruits and vegetables.
+I'm not going to tell you a specific amount because everyone is a different size, and "lots" for a 220-lb. adult would be very different from "lots" for an 80-lb. youth.
 In general, however, the more fruits and vegetables, the better.
 Countless studies have documented the benefits of eating fruits and vegetables, but read below for one neat example.

 As part of the Nurses' Health Study and Health Professionals' Follow-up Study, more than 80,000 women and more than 40,000 men were followed for 14 and 8 years respectively.
 Those who ate the most fruits and vegetables were 20% less likely to develop coronary heart disease than those who ate the least; they found an approximate 4% decrease in risk of coronary heart disease for each additional serving* of fruits and vegetables consumed per day.1 Combine that neat-o fact with the plain truth that fruits and vegetables are delicious, and you've got me convinced that eating them is a boon.
 If you're not convinced yet, I'm hoping some of the recipes on this site will do the trick.